NVIDIA/TransformerEngine/README.rst

 not available natively in frameworks today.

 TE addresses the problem of FP8 support by providing APIs that integrate with popular Large Language Model (LLM) libraries.
-It provides a Python library consisting of modules to easily build a Transformer layer as well as a framework agnostic library in C++ including structs and kernels needed for FP8 support.
+It provides a Python API consisting of modules to easily build a Transformer layer as well as a framework agnostic library in C++ including structs and kernels needed for FP8 support.
 Modules provided by TE internally maintain scaling factors and other values needed for FP8 training, greatly simplifying mixed precision training for users.